winleafs/Winleafs/README.md

 Windows application for nanoleaf lights

 ## TODO
-- Add option to schedule to turn off lights at application/Windows shutdown
+- Add option to schedule to turn off lights at application/Windows shutdown (needs state endpoint)
-- Activate timetriggers
 - Add basic logging
+- Add state endpoint to set the brightness for time triggers
+- Add check at time triggers to check if the device is turned on (needs state endpoint)
+- Figure out why Vibrant sunrise does not work

 ## Future features (in no particular order):
 - Override schedule at any time you want